-Connect through Cloudflare Access over SSH · Cloudflare for Teams documentation
+Connect through Cloudflare Access over SSH

 Choose Self-hosted on the next page.

-Input a subdomain that will become the hostname where your application will be availble to users.
+Input a subdomain that will become the hostname where your application will be available to users.

 Next, create rules that control who can reach the application.